bornlesslabs/technicals/DEPLOYMENT_PLAN.md

 This plan outlines how to remove Vercel from your workflow and deploy your Next.js app directly from GitHub to your custom domain technicals.dev using GitHub Actions and a static hosting solution (e.g., GitHub Pages, Cloudflare Pages, or a VPS).
 This example uses GitHub Pages for static export, but you can adapt it for other hosts.

+Going forward it will be hosted on https://bornlesslabs.github.io/technicals/ until a new domain has been acquired

 ---

 ## 1. Prerequisites